davidauz/hotSpice/README.md

 # hotSpice

-A collection of gschem/ngspice schematics.
+A collection of schematics.

-Needs gschem, ngspice and gnuplot.
+Needs lepton-schematics (formerly gschem), ngspice and gnuplot.